earlynovels/earlynovels.github.io/README.md

 To change the site's layout or add new elements, you can add files to /includes and /layouts, or modify existing ones.
 If you create a new layout, just put its title in the front matter of a page (e.g. "layout: team") to apply it to that page.

+# Update gems/dependencies

+For Github error message "We found potential security vulnerabilities in your dependencies":

+Navigate to the directory where the site is stored and run "bundle update"

 Documentation by Yumi Dineen Shiroma, 3/11/17 ydshiroma@gmail.com